farhanaTTN/HtmlCss-assignment-1/README.md

-This assignment contains all required elements mentioned in the assignment .
+This assignment contains all required elements mentioned in the assignment question in the resource ppt.